Minnesota Evidenced-Based PREP Curricula

-Making Proud Choices! is a 10-module curriculum adaptation designed to empower in-care adolescents with greater knowledge and self-respect that will encourage them to protect themselves against unintended pregnancies and STI and/or HIV infection.
+Making Proud Choices! is a 8-module curriculum adaptation designed to empower in-care adolescents with greater knowledge and self-respect that will encourage them to protect themselves against unintended pregnancies and STI and/or HIV infection.
 Many young people entering the system have experienced traumas, including neglect and abuse, which impact their psychosocial and sexual development and increase the likelihood that they will engage in behaviors that place them at risk of early pregnancy and STIs.
 The curriculum acknowledges that abstinence is the most effective way to eliminate these risks, but also encourages the practice of safer sex and condom use, and gives youth in foster care the confidence they need to choose and negotiate safer-sex practices.

 Be Proud!
 Be Responsible!
 Be Protective!

 Be Proud!
 Be Responsible!
 Be Protective! is a sexuality education program that aims to reduce unprotected sex among sexually active, pregnant and parenting teens by impacting knowledge, beliefs, and intentions related to condom use and sexual behaviors.
 Research shows impact on recent sexual activity, number of sexual partners, and frequency of sexual activity, contraceptive use and consistency.
 It also addresses the impact of HIV/AIDS on pregnant women and their children, the prevention of disease during pregnancy and the postpartum period, and special concerns of young mothers.
-The program is comprised of eight 60-minute modules focusing on behavioral attitudes, expectations, negotiation and problem solving skills, self-efficacy, and feelings of maternal protectiveness.
+The program is comprised of six 60-minute modules focusing on behavioral attitudes, expectations, negotiation and problem solving skills, self-efficacy, and feelings of maternal protectiveness.
 MDH or UMN- PRC will conduct monitoring visits to ensure that fidelity is reviewed, approved and maintained.

 ¡Cuídate!
 (Take Care of Yourself)